 James Franco (Jake Epping), Sarah Gadon (Sadie Dunhill), George Mackay (Bill Turcotte), Chris Cooper (Al Templeton), Daniel Webber (Lee Harvey Oswald), Lucy Fry (Marina Oswald), Nick Searcy (Deke Simmons), Tonya Pinkins (Miss Mimi Corcoran), T.R.
 Knight (Johnny Clayton), Josh Duhamel (Frank Dunning), Kevin J. O’Connor (Yellow Card Man), Leon Rippy (Harry Dunning), Jonny Coyne (George de Mohrenschildt), Gil Bellows (Agent James Hosty), Cherry Jones (Margeurite Oswald), Michael O’Neill (Arliss Price), Annette O’Toole (Edina Price), Gregory North (General Edwin Walker), Brooklyn Sudano (Christy Epping), Constance Towers (Old Sadie)

 11/22/63 (2011) was Stephen King’s venture into time travel themes.
 King placed a good deal of research into getting the feel of the era and the life of Lee Harvey Oswald down right.
 I enjoyed the book but also had problems with it – for one, King’s clear interest was more in plotting out the details of the era than the usual stuff of the time travel story (time paradoxes, culture clashes).
 A problem – one that the mini-series attempts to get around – is that much of the book simply consists of waiting (for several years) to get from 1958 (upped to 1960 in the tv version) to 1963 and watching the dull minutiae of Lee Harvey Oswald’s life.

 With 11.22.63, the book has been mounted as an eight-episode tv mini-series under the aegis of J.J.
 Abrams and his Bad Robot production company.
-These days Abrams has become a high-profile film director with works such as Mission: Impossible III (2006), Star Trek (2009), Star Trek: Into Darkness (2013) and Star Wars Episode VII: The Force Awakens (2015).
-What should not be forgotten is that in the decade prior to this he was a highly successful producer/creator of tv shows such as Alias (2001-6), Lost (2004-10), Fringe (2008-13), Person of Interest (2011-6) and to a lesser extent Alcatraz (2012), Revolution (2012-4) and Almost Human (2013-4), as well as one further Stephen King tv series Castle Rock (2018– ).
+These days Abrams has become a high-profile film director with films such as Mission: Impossible III (2006), Star Trek (2009), Star Trek: Into Darkness (2013) and Star Wars Episode VII: The Force Awakens (2015).
+What should not be forgotten is that in the decade prior to this, Abrams was a highly successful producer/creator of tv shows such as Alias (2001-6), Lost (2004-10), Fringe (2008-13), Person of Interest (2011-6) and to a lesser extent Alcatraz (2012), Revolution (2012-4) and Almost Human (2013-4).
+Subsequent to this, Abrams made one further Stephen King adapted tv series with Castle Rock (2018– ).

 There have been a great many Stephen King works adapted as tv mini-series, ranging from the great – Salem’s Lot (1979) – to the terrible – The Tommyknockers (1993) and The Stand (1994).
-11.22.63 seems determined not to repeat the mistakes of the most recent King tv production Under the Dome (2013-5), which abandoned all but the basic concept of the book after the pilot episode and thereafter travelled along an entirely random course that felt like the scriptwriters were making it up as they went along.
+11.22.63 seems determined not to repeat the mistakes of the most recent King tv production Under the Dome (2013-5), which abandoned all but the basic concept of the book soon after the pilot episode and thereafter travelled along an entirely random course that felt like the scriptwriters were making it up as they went along.

 The mini-series does rearrange many aspects of the book but keeps general faith to the story.

-In particular, the mini-series eliminates one or two aspects – in the book, Jake makes several trips between the past and present, including one where he prevents Frank Dunning from murdering his family and then travels back to the present to find that this has meant that Harry was killed in Vietnam, and another where he prevents a girl from being accidentally shot (which Chris Cooper narrates as something he did in the mini-series).
+The most notable eliminations are that in the book Jake makes several trips between the past and present, including one where he prevents Frank Dunning from murdering his family and then travels back to the present to find that this has meant that Harry was killed in Vietnam, and another where he prevents a girl from being accidentally shot (although this does turn up in the mini-series as something that Chris Cooper tell us he did).
 The upshot is that apart from a couple of exploratory trips made at the outset, Jake only makes a single trip into the past in the mini-series.
-As in the book, Al is killed off before the trip back but pops-up in flashbacks to give warnings about the time travel process and impart information about the assassination when required.
+As in the book, Al is killed off before the trip back but pops-up in flashbacks to give warnings about the time travel process and impart information about the assassination.

-One of the best and most substantial of these are the scenes with Josh Duhamel as Frank.
+One of the best and most substantial of these new pieces of drama are the scenes with Josh Duhamel as Frank.
 Duhamel has gained a reputation as a handsome pin-up star and readily turns that on its head to give a disturbing yet charismatic performance.
 The writing in the scenes where he and his friends take James Franco to the slaughterhouse – as well as the subsequent scene where Michael O’Neill explains why he does not consider himself a war hero – make this the single most riveting episode of the entire show.
 Not to mention it comes with some wryly witty lines – when James Franco is asked what unit he was in during the Korean War, he quickly responds “M.A.S.H.
 4077.”